KamelHtira/KamelHtira/README.md

 ## 📫 Contact Me on Social Media

-[LinkedIn][0] | ✉️ [Email][1] | 💬 [GitHub Issues][2] – I’m happy to connect and collaborate!
+[LinkedIn][0] | ✉️ [Email][1] | – I’m happy to connect and collaborate!

 ---

 ## 💡 What I’m Currently Working On...
 - **(in progress)** **Master's Thesis:** Focused on developing custom deep learning architectures for object detection.
 - **(in progress)** **Software Projects:**
-  - Point cloud visualization using OpenCV and C++ (Visual Studio).
+  - Point cloud visualization using OpenCV and C++.
-  - Neural network implementations and training using PyTorch.
-  - Image and signal processing (noise removal, vanishing points estimation, RANSAC).
+  - EMR Software healthcare solution Medvizor
 - **(completed)**
 - Research on sound signal processing
 - Advanced Java architecture for secure software.
+- Neural network implementations and training using PyTorch.
+- Image and signal processing (noise removal, vanishing points estimation, RANSAC).

 ---